 But how to cities do this?
-I think the most succinct statement I've ever seen of the mechanics behind this was by the Australian planning consultant David Engwicht, as quoted in Richard Registers Book, Ecoccities.
-Engwicht said: "the city is an invention for maximizing, exchange and minimizing travel."
+I think the most succinct statement I've ever seen of the mechanics behind this was by the Australian planning consultant David Engwicht, as quoted in Richard Register's Book, Ecocities.
+Engwicht said: "the city is an invention for maximizing exchange and minimizing travel."

 In other words, the whole idea of a city is to make everything and everyone you need more accessible (I'm going to expand on this theme from an ecological perspective in Episode 10).

-But the thing that may not be so obvious when you look at the reference design is that Edenicity is scalable.
+But the thing that may not be so obvious when you look at the Reference Design is that Edenicity is scalable.
 You can get that reference design going to edenicity.com and clicking the News link.
-And once you have it, you'll notice that it's based on a population of 5.4 million people with a commute of four minutes from anywhere in the city to the city center and the longest door to door trip of 25 minutes or less.
+And once you have it, you'll notice that it's based on a population of 5.4 million people with a commute of four minutes from anywhere in the city to the city center and a longest door to door trip of 25 minutes or less.
 All of this for a cost of about $58 a month.